Guo-Xiaoqing/ThresholdNet/README.md

 We also provide some codes of baseline methods, including polyp segmentation models and mixup related data augmentation baselines.

 ### Results:
-Log files are listed in [Logs](https://github.com/Guo-Xiaoqing/ThresholdNet/raw/master/Logs/), which loss and accuracy of a mini-batch during training phase.
+Log files are listed in [log.out](https://github.com/Guo-Xiaoqing/ThresholdNet/raw/master/log.out) and [log1.out](https://github.com/Guo-Xiaoqing/ThresholdNet/raw/master/log1.out), which loss and accuracy of a mini-batch during training phase.

 ## Citation:
 To be updated